-Several companies provide wireless communica-US-West-and-Collular-One-Communicationcollular communications to Kirkland. tion services
+Several companies provide wireless communication- US West and Cellular One Communication cellular communications to Kirkland. tion services

-Viacom Cable TV are available in Viacom Cable TV cable services, to the Kirkland area.
+◆ Viacom Cable TV Acable services to the Kirkland area.

 RELATIONSHIP TO OTHER ELEMENTS

 The Utilities Element supports other elements of the Comprehensive Plan by establishing policies for provision of efficient urban services to serve anticipated growth and development.
 This Element supports an infrastructure for servicing existing development and areas targeted for growth by the Land Use Element.
 The telecommunications policies will help implement the policies of the Land Use and Transportation Elements by facilitating the movement of information as an alternative to the historic commuter/work Finally, utility policies provide relationship. direction to the goals and policies of the Capital Facilities Element.